Associate Professor of Psychology Julie Bowker is conducting research in Surat, India, on social withdrawal during early adolescence.

 Dr. Venu Govindaraju is a SUNY Distinguished Professor of Computer Science and Engineering at the University at Buffalo, State University of New York.
 He received his B-Tech (Honors) from the Indian Institute of Technology (IIT), Kharagpur, and his Ph.D. from UB.
 He is the founding director of the Center for Unified Biometrics and Sensors.
 He has authored more than 350 scientific papers and graduated 25 doctoral students.
 He has been the Principal or Co-principal investigator of projects funded by government and industry for about 60 million dollars, and has steered the OCR community research towards includingIndic scripts in digital library initiatives.
 Dr Govindaraju is a recipient of the IEEE Technical Achievement award, and is a fellow of the AAAS, theACM, the IAPR, and the IEEE.

-Walter Hakala is Assistant Professor in the Department of English where he teaches courses on South Asian literature and culture in conjunction with the Asian Studies Program.
+Walter Hakala is Associate Professor in the Department of English where he teaches courses on South Asian literature and culture in conjunction with the Asian Studies Program.
 He has published work on language in Afghanistan, coffee connoisseurship in eighteenth-century Delhi, an early modern medical vocabulary, debates on the authorship of an early Indo-Persian children’s vocabulary, and the role of Indians as interpreters during the First Anglo-Afghan War.
 His book, Negotiating Languages: Urdu, Hindi, and the Definition of Modern South Asia (Columbia, 2016), provides insight into the forces that turned intimate speech into a potent nationalist politics, intensifying the passions that partitioned the Indian subcontinent.
-His current research explores the intersections of literature and lexicography in Hindi, Persian, and Urdu—from multilingual vocabularies in verse to the anthologization of poetry in dictionary definitions.
+His current research explores the emergence of vernacular epigraphy and literacy in South Asia.

 Dr. Laura Lewis, Director of Field Education and Co-director of the Institute for Sustainable Global Engagement at the University at Buffalo School of Social Work, has facilitated academic partnerships in Moldova and developed and supervised international field placements for MSW students in several countries including India, Macedonia, Thailand and Korea.

-Associate Professor of English Carine Mardorossian works on postcolonial theory, and focuses her research on the literature and issues pertaining to subalternity and the questions raised by the Subaltern Studies Group.
+Professor of English and Carine Mardorossian works on postcolonial theory, and focuses her research on the literature and issues pertaining to subalternity and the questions raised by the Subaltern Studies Group.

-Shaanta Murshid is an Assistant Professor at the School of Social Work at the University at Buffalo.
+Shaanta Murshid is an Associate Professor at the School of Social Work at the University at Buffalo.
 Her research interests are: economic interventions including microfinance, domestic violence, political violence, genocide, and forgiveness.
 She is currently working on a project on intergenerational transmission of genocide-related trauma in Bangladesh.
+She is the UB Delegate to the American Institute of Indian Studies.

 Professor of Computer Science Rohini Srihari has developed a program for multilingual data-mining in Urdu that will allow for computational processing of documents, to include speech tagging, sentiment analysis, and topic detection.